 Please select your country of residence

 By clicking the "Submit" button you certify that you are an individual resident in the country stipulated by you above and that you have read and understood this notice.
-The information contained in this website does not constitute an offer to sell, or the solicitation of an offer to acquire or subscribe for, any securities of Triple Point Energy Efficient Infrastructure Company plc in any jurisdiction in which, or to any person to whom, such offer or solicitation is unlawful.
+The information contained in this website does not constitute an offer to sell, or the solicitation of an offer to acquire or subscribe for, any securities of Triple Point Energy Efficiency Infrastructure Company plc in any jurisdiction in which, or to any person to whom, such offer or solicitation is unlawful.

 Thank you for your interest.
 Legal restrictions prevent us from allowing you further access to this website.

 If you believe you are a resident of, and located in, a jurisdiction where viewing is permitted by law, and you can confirm that to us, please contact email@example.com